Our

 During the first year the trees took turns at falling over.
 We propped them up the best we could.
 I googled “how to prune” but our trees weren’t like the other apples you see driving through Riwaka.
 They never obeyed the central leader style.
 Instead they grew their own little knotty structures, randomly fruiting as if at will.

-The Kingston Blacks never really grew at all and only ever produce about a handful of fruit each year, despite every foliage spray, soil conditioner and gentle whisper we’ve given them.
+The Kingston Blacks grew very slowly if at all and only ever produce about a handful of fruit each year, despite every foliage spray, soil conditioner and gentle whisper we’ve given them.
+These days they’ve started cropping proper.
+Growing fruit takes time, dedication and patience.

 The Orchard